r0man/validation-clj/README.markdown

 # validation-clj

-A simple validation library for Clojore.
+A simple validation library for Clojure.

 ## Usage